-We expect to continue to utilize reinsurance in the future.
+During the period we reduced the utilization of reinsurance through a strategic reduction of external quota share.
+The changes to the reinsurance program aim to deliver improved economics and capital efficiency.
 Our diversified approach to reinsurance allows us to optimize capital requirements while remaining flexible in response to changes in market conditions or changes specific to our own business.
-We may choose to amend, commute, and/or non-renew certain third-party reinsurance arrangements, which may result in us retaining more of our business in the future.
+We may choose to amend, commute, and/or non-renew certain third-party reinsurance arrangements in the future, which may result in us retaining more of our business.
 To the extent we retain a larger share of our book of business, our capital requirements may increase.